flisanp/ms2-barcelona-guide/README.md

 #### The Goals For This Website Is To:
 - Be user-friendly.
-- Give users information about the best sights in the city of Barcelona.
 - Let users know about good restaurants, shops and hotels.
 - Give users information about interesting places to visit during their stay.
 - Provide a map with markers for users to easily navigate and find what they are looking for.